 Breaking away from the desk is ideal for recharging cognitive batteries.
 To keep the brain at an optimum, medical professionals advise taking 5-15-minute breaks every hour.

-Whilst the most common approach to a breakout area will be comfortable seating and coffee tables, some firms want to install areas which encourage physical activity; mini football, table tennis and even mini-golf are options.
+Whilst the most common approach to a breakout area will be comfortable seating and coffee tables, some firms want to install areas that encourage physical activity; mini football, table tennis and even mini-golf are options.
 If you’re striving for a diverse and inclusive workplace, ask what staff want.

-We’re also starting to get demands for therapeutic spaces that help employees develop a work-life balance.
-Inspired by Google’s sleeping pods and Microsoft’s Treehouse, there is an increasing number of requests for meditation or prayer rooms, gyms, creches and baby changing rooms for working mothers and areas for employees to leave their pets.
+We’re also starting to get demands for therapeutic spaces that help employees develop a better work-life balance.
+Inspired by Google’s sleeping pods and Microsoft’s Treehouse, there is an increasing number of requests for meditation or prayer rooms for diverse religions, gyms, creches and baby changing rooms for working parents, and areas for employees to leave their pets.

-To get the most out of a diverse workforce, and keep everybody happy, companies need to create a work environment people want to spend their time.
+To get the most out of a diverse workforce, and keep everybody happy, companies need to create an inspiring and inclusive work environment where people want to spend their time.

 The end goal is to provide a workplace that is welcoming to everyone.
 Given the work environment is a decisive factor people consider whether they want to work for your company, it’s important that you provide incentives for existing employees to stay in the job and to attract new recruits.